 Why Document Shredding Might Be Your Best Investment This Year

-What does a school, a dental practice, and a beauty salon have in common?
+What do a school, a dental practice, and a beauty salon have in common?
 They all create paper records that at some point need to be destroyed.
 And though cybercrime grabs headlines, low-tech “dumpster diving” remains one of the easier ways criminals can get their hands on sensitive records of individuals as well as information about a business that would be valuable to a competitor.

-Every organization will fall somewhere in between “hoarder” mentality and a laser-focus on document management.
+Every organization will fall somewhere in between a “hoarder” mentality and a laser-focus on document management.
 If you’re already taking care of document destruction, it’s possible you could be doing more.
 If you’re not shredding documents, you could be putting your clients’ and company’s information, as well as your reputation, at risk.
-Add in possible legal action caused by improper storage or destruction of sensitive records and it’s easy to see why investing in document shredding could be your best move this year.
+Add in possible legal action caused by improper storage or destruction of sensitive records and it’s easy to see why investing in secure document shredding could be your best move this year.